addlive/addlive-osx-sdk-tutorials/README.md

 displays video feed.
 In the tutorial, there is a single renderer employed and a widget allowing one to change the camera settings.

+## Tutorial 4 - Basic connectivity

+This example cover the core of the AddLive functionality - connectivity to the media scope.

+The example applicaiton provides a functionality of a one-to-one video chat room.

 ## License

 All code examples provided within this repository are available under the